SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Introduction

 In contrast, purely CNN-based models (Fig.~\ref{fig:cmp_archi} d) are not as favored as the above RNN-based approaches (Fig.~\ref{fig:cmp_archi} a-b).
 Moreover, the existing methods usually require fancy techniques, e.g., adversarial training~\cite{kwon2019predicting}, teacher-student distilling~\cite{chiu2020segmenting}, and optical flow~\cite{gao2019disentangling}.
-We admire their significant advancements but expect to exploit how far a simple model can go.
-To this end, we start with the most common components, i.e., convolutional networks, shortcut connections, and train the model with the mean square error (MSE) loss in an end-to-end manner.
-Striving for simplicity, we propose a simple yet effective spatiotemporal predictive learning model, namely SimVP.
-Without extra tricks and complex strategies, SimVP can achieve state-of-the-art performance on various benchmark datasets.
-Its inherent simplicity provides an excellent potential for machine perception and understanding.
+In an effort to simplify the landscape of spatiotemporal predictive learning, SimVP was introduced as a fully convolutional architecture that used common components such as convolutional networks for both spatial and temporal modeling, simple shortcut connections for efficient feature propagation and was trained end-to-end with mean squared error loss.
+SimVP proved to be successful in demonstrating that pure CNN with Unet-insipred multi-scale processing could achieve comparable performance.

+Despite the success of SimVP, however, the reliance on Unet architectures introduced its own set of challenges.
+These multi-scale processing frameworks, with their top-down and bottom-up paths and skip connections, are still computationally expensive and complex.
+While SimVP streamlined many aspects of spatiotemporal predictive learning, the complexity of the Unet structure limited its efficiency, particularly in terms of computation and model simplicity.

+Building on the foundation laid by SimVP, we propose SimVPv2, a further simplified model that completely eliminates the need for Unet architectures.
+Instead of relying on complex multi-scale and skip-connection frameworks, SimVPv2 introduces a novel and efficient Gated Spatiotemporal Attention (gSTA) mechanism.
+The gSTA module captures both spatial and temporal dependencies without the overhead of hierarchical or multi-branch processing, achieving a streamlined architecture that is more computationally efficient.
+As a result, SimVPv2 significantly reduces the number of parameters and FLOPs, leading to shorter training times and increased inference efficiency, while maintaining or improving predictive accuracy.
+Extensive experiments across diverse datasets demonstrate that SimVPv2 not only surpasses SimVP in terms of performance but also generalizes effectively across a wide range of spatiotemporal predictive tasks.